NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

-THIS IS WHERE START WITH LIVLJOBS4 to create boundary files with PyNEMO *(20 Sept 2017)*
+THIS IS WHERE START WITH LIVLJOBS4 to create boundary files with PyNEMO *(20 Sept 2017)* If all the files are ready to go jump straight to `7.
+Generate boundary conditions with PyNEMO: Run PyNEMO`_

 6. Generate boundary conditions with NRCT/PyNEMO: Create netcdf abstraction wrapper